BA-Creative/Roxify/readme.md

 # Summary
 This repo is designed to work with Shopify Dawn theme v15.x.x

+This should only be used on a fresh copy of the Dawn theme as it may overwrite any custom functionalities.

 # How to use
 Open your Shopify project in the Terminal app, then run the following command
 ```